kayitesijackie/Awwward-App/README.md

 # Awwwards

-#### A application that allows a user to post a project he/she has created and get it reviewed by his/her peers.
+#### An application that allows a user to post a project he/she has created and get it reviewed by his/her peers.

 #### By **Jackie Kayitesi**

 ## Description
-A application that allows a user to post a project he/she has created and get it reviewed by his/her peers.
+An application that allows a user to post a project he/she has created and get it reviewed by his/her peers.

 ## Behavior Driven Development
 * The program should navigate to the index page on load: